opentelekomcloud-community/terraform-workshop/docs/slides/PART 4/PART 4.md

 ## Slide 1  Multitenancy in Terraform:
+In this section, we’ll explore how to manage multiple tenants or environments in Terraform, especially when using remote state for storing .tfstate files.

+We’ll compare two main approaches: folder-based separation and workspace-based separation and examine how each handles backend configuration, state isolation, and operational complexity.

+By the end, you’ll know which approach best fits your infrastructure and security requirements, and how to combine them with shared modules for an efficient multitenancy setup.

 ## Slide 2 Folder-based Separation
 In a folder-based approach, each tenant or environment has its own directory.